meese-os/meeseOS/README.md

 - GitHub Packages: `--registry https://npm.pkg.github.com`
 - NPM: `--registry https://registry.npmjs.org`

 If you want to do a dry run first, run `rush publish --include-all`.
+You will have to set your environmental variables based on the repository you are publishing to, either `NPM_AUTH_TOKEN` or `GH_AUTH_TOKEN`.

 # TODO